-A recent Supreme Court ruling might change the way employees view contractual agreements.
+A Supreme Court ruling might change the way employees view contractual agreements.

 Business owners want to surround themselves with talented employees.
 In addition to a thorough vetting process to find the best candidates, employers need to look at employment agreements to close the deal.